 Instructions

-- Place the pot over medium heat, and gradually whisk in the remaining milk.
+- Place the saucepan over medium heat, and gradually whisk in the remaining milk.
 Cook, stirring constantly, until thick and smooth – 5 to 10 minutes.
 Be cautious not to scorch the pudding.

 - Remove from the heat and add the butter and vanilla.
 Stir until melted.